 - Lucidchart – This app lets you create organisational charts, diagrams and mind maps collaboratively and then make and share changes in “real-time”.

-Gain the confidence to communicate professionally with senior executives and progress your career as opportunities arise with executive assistant courses such as our Managing Up For Executive Assistants.
+Gain the confidence to communicate professionally with senior executives and progress your career as opportunities arise with one of our online courses in Business & Management.